ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/dev-scoring.md

 mp.messaging.connector.liberty-kafka.bootstrap.servers=
 ```

-where we can see the configuration for each of the incoming and outgoing reactive streams based on their names (reeferTelemetry and containers) that, in fact, match with the Kafka topics these reactive streams will be consuming/producing from/to.
+where we can see the configuration for each of the incoming and outgoing reactive streams based on their names (reefer-telemetry and containers) that, in fact, match with the Kafka topics these reactive streams will be consuming/producing from/to.
 We also specify the serializer/deserializer we want MicroProfile Reactive Messaging to apply to our reactive streams for data processing but more importantly is the fact that we are telling OpenLiberty that the connector to be used is the **liberty-kafka** connector.
 Otherwise, OpenLiberty would not be able to interact with Kafka.

 Finally, we are providing to the liberty-kafka connector the appropriate configuration for OpenLiberty to successfully connect and consume/produce data to Kafka.
 In the example above we are providing the Kafka bootstrap server but there are other properties that can be set here (such as security) that can be found in the [MicroProfile Reactive Messaging Specification](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-1.0/microprofile-reactive-messaging-spec.html#_supported_method_signatures)